Math3wsl3vi/hospital-management-software/README.md

 ## License

-This project is licensed under the MIT License adn Alfredo Pasta Synthesizer – see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License and Alfredo Pasta Synthesizer – see the [LICENSE](LICENSE) file for details.

 ---